slf-dot-ch/snowmicropyn/docs/examiner.rst

 What is :program:`Examiner`?
 ----------------------------

-:program:`Examiner` is a desktop application to read, visualize and export file recorded by SnowMicroPen (pnt files).
+:program:`Examiner` is a desktop application to read, visualise and export file recorded by SnowMicroPen (pnt files).
 It uses the Qt Toolkit.

 Launch :program:`Examiner`